 - a sufficient ties test, for those who are not automatically non-resident or resident.

-HMRC have produced some guidelines which I am summarising here: (you look at each test in turn – so if you do not qualify as automatically not resident under the test, then the next step is to consider whether you would be automatically resident)
+You need to look at each test in turn – if you do not qualify as automatically not resident under the test, then the next step is to consider whether you would be automatically resident)

 Automatically NOT resident if: